rferl/riga-tool-quote-card/README.md

 2. retrieving the tool instance setting object with the ID via the [RIGA API](https://github.com/rferl/riga-api)
 3. using the settings in your tool frontend

 You can retrieve the tool instance ID in various ways depending on the embedding format and it is up to you how you do it in detail.
-Using for example an iframe embed, the tool frontend could get the id as a URL parameter via the iframe's `src` URL.
+Using for example, an iframe embed, the tool frontend could get the ID as a URL parameter via the iframe's `src` URL.
 See other options listed in [this issue](https://github.com/rferl/riga-editor/issues/52#issuecomment-1721561651).

 _Note, that this is only tested with iframes so far._

-Once the ID is retrieved you can use a GET request to retrieve the settings from the RGA API:
+Once the ID is retrieved, you can use a GET request to retrieve the settings from the RGA API:

 ```js
 const response = await fetch(`${RIGA_API_ENDPOINT}/api/tools/${id}`);